Interested in learning how to install a water pressure booster pump?

 There you have it, my rough guide on how to install a plugin water pressure boosting pump.

-If your boosting pump requires a dedicated circuit, hiring a qualified electrician is definitely recommended.
-And of course, for most homeowners, a licensed plumber will also be required for install.
+If your booster pump requires a dedicated circuit, hiring a qualified electrician is definitely recommended.
+And of course, for most homeowners, a licensed plumber will also be required for installation.

 If you screw up a high pressure pump install, you may literally flood your home or damage your plumbing system.
 How would you like to not have water for a week?
 If you aren't fully prepared to install a water pressure booster pump, please find a licensed plumber for this project.
 Depending on your city or county, you may also need to get an installation permit.